Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Introduction

 If there are practical limitations on the locations of turbine installations, we can reframe the challenge and focus on redirecting the flow, and therefore more kinetic energy, to those locations.
-Can an array of turbines collectively deflect the wake away from itself?
-How does the task of wake deflection, if possible, influence the power extraction?
-It is not obvious whether such a flow manipulation is possible, what magnitude of redirection would be necessary, or how the redirected flow would interact with the turbines.

-Most investigations on turbine arrays focus on the role of turbulence, because turbulence plays a critical role in the operation of the existing array.
-In contrast, the flow manipulation we consider changes the oncoming steady freestream to another {\em steady} flow pattern with more power incident on the turbines.
-While turbulence may influence the process, such a flow manipulation is also possible for laminar flow.
-To investigate the simplest scenario of flow deflection, we assume cases where turbulence from the freestream or introduced by the array is negligible, and start by characterizing the laminar flow case.
-In this paper we establish the feasibility of this type of systematic flow manipulation in two dimensions, provide a simple mathematical model explaining the key features of the flow, derive the characterizing parameters, and develop guidelines for designing such an array.
-Future work will be required to determine the relative impact of turbulence on the flow manipulation.
+The flow manipulation we consider changes the oncoming steady freestream to another {\em steady} flow pattern with more power incident on the turbines.
+It is not obvious what fundamental fluid dynamic influence underlies such a flow manipulation, what magnitude of redirection would be necessary, or how the flow redirection influences power extraction.
+The only mechanism of this type presented in the literature is by yawing axial flow (also known as horizontal axis) turbines to the flow \cite*[see][]{Jimenez2010,Wagenaar2012,Fleming2014,Churchfield2015}.
+However, it is unclear how effective the approach of yawing turbines is in relation to any ideal limits on flow deflection that might exist.
+In this paper we establish the general feasibility of this type of systematic flow manipulation in two dimensions, provide a simple mathematical model explaining the key features of the flow, derive the characterizing parameters, analyze the idealized limits, and develop general guidelines for designing such an array.

 To illustrate the basic fluid mechanical phenomenology accompanying flow deflection, in \S\ref{sec:defvawt} we present two computational examples of ``deflector-turbine'' arrays constrained to be in a narrow strip.
 In these cases the turbines are represented by actuator disks of different shapes, and the flow is deflected using either airfoils or a distributed body force on the fluid.
 The computational array is subjected to a freestream flow and the power extracted by the array for different deflector strengths is monitored.
 In both these cases, the array extracts more power with the wake deflection and imprints an identifiable signature in the surrounding flow structure.
 These examples serve to orient the reader toward different ways the flow can be manipulated and guide the various approximations we make in developing approximate theories and reduced-parameter models of flow deflection.
 Readers familiar with the basic phenomenology may start reading from \S \ref{sec:defdefturb}.